Theatre Royal Drury Lane

 The Theatre Royal is mainly known as the home of big scale musicals, and over the years these have included ""The Desert Song"(1925), Paul Robson in "Showboat"(1927), "The New Moon"(1929), Franz Lehar’s "Land of Smiles" from May 1931, and Noel Coward’s "Cavalcade" for October 1931.
 Ivor Novello musicals followed "Glamorous Nights"(1935), "Careless Rapture"(1936, "Crest of the Wave"(1937) and "The Dancing Years"(1938).
 During World War II it was taken over by E.N.S.A (entertaining the troops) and it received considerable damage to the rear of the circle’s during the Battle of Britain on the evening of 15th October 1940.

-This tradition continues today, under the ownership of Andrew Lloyd Webber’s Really Useful Group.
-On 2nd December 2018 the Theatre Royal will screen its first film in over 100 years when High Grant in “Love Actually” will be shown accompanied by a live orchestra.
+This tradition continues today, under the ownership of Andrew Lloyd Webber’s The Really Useful Group, now re-named LW Theatres.
+On 2nd December 2018 the Theatre Royal screened its first film in over 100 years when High Grant in “Love Actually” was shown accompanied by a live orchestra.
+The Theatre Royal Drury Lane was closed in January 2019 for a complete refurbishment and retrograde restoration which will decrease its seating capacity.
+The last production in the old the theatre was a revival of the musical “42nd Street”(March 2017-January 2019).
+It is planned to re-open in October 2020 with a stage production of Disney’s “Frozen”.

 The Theatre Royal Drury Lane is a Grade I Listed building.